 Roadmaps are not the place to pontificate on what might be; that’s the stuff of five-year strategic plans and off-sites led by high-paid facilitators.
 Roadmaps should be detailed and provide a clear, specific direction to the audience.
 Therefore, you should have a pretty good sense of what’s to come down the line.
 Nine months seems to be the sweet spot.

-25. Manage to milestones
+25. Manage with milestones